 Professor Geoff Hide

-I was educated at Edinburgh University gaining a BSc in Biological Sciences with Honours in Genetics and went on to study for a PhD in the Institute of Animal Genetics at Edinburgh University with Professor Andy Tait.
-Here I became interested in molecular approaches to the epidemiology of parasites.
+I was educated at Edinburgh University gaining a BSc in Biological Sciences with Honours in Genetics.
+I did a PhD in the Institute of Animal Genetics at Edinburgh University where I became interested in molecular approaches to the epidemiology of parasites.

 I went on to do postdoctoral research at the Wellcome Unit (now Centre) of Molecular Parasitology at the University of Glasgow to work on both molecular epidemiology and cell signaling in parasites.

-Over this time I have held several posts in the leadership of research and teaching at the University of Salford including Director of the Centre of Parasitology and Disease, 2000 -2007, Director Biomedical Research Institute, 2006 - 2009, Member of the University Management Group and Senate, 2006-2010, and Associate head of School (Research), 2006- 2011.
-I am currently the Academic lead for Biology and Wildlife programmes.
+I have held several posts in the leadership of research and teaching at the University of Salford including Director of the Centre of Parasitology and Disease, 2000 - 2007, Director Biomedical Research Institute, 2006 - 2009, Member of the University Management Group and Senate, 2006 - 2010, and Associate Head of School (Research), 2006- 2011, Academic lead for Biology and Wildlife programmes 2014- 2019 and I am currently Director of Human and Natural Sciences (2019 onwards).

-I am on the Editorial Boards of a number of journals including: "Parasitology" (2003 onwards), "Parasites and Vectors" (2008 onwards), and was on the organizing committee of the International Conference on Parasitology in 2015.
-I have ongoing research collaborations with scientists in the UK and several other countries including China and the US.
+I am on the Editorial Boards of a number of scientific journals including: "Parasitology" (2003 onwards), "Parasites and Vectors" (2008 onwards) and Pathogens (2019 onwards).
+I have ongoing research collaborations with scientists in the UK and several other countries including China.
 I have a particularly fruitful collaboration with Professor Zhao-Rong Lun at Zhongshan Medical School at Sun Yat-sen University in Guangzhou.
 Prof Lun is also an Honorary Visiting Professor at Salford University.
-I have been invited to China for plenary lectures on several occasions – the latest being November 2017.
+I have been invited to China for plenary lectures on several occasions.
+I have been elected a Fellow of the Linnean Society, Fellow of the Royal Society of Biology and a Fellow of the Royal Society of Medicine.

 I am a keen scuba diver and a British Sub Aqua Club (BSAC) National Instructor and First Class Diver.
 In 2008 I was awarded the annual BSAC Cousteau Award for my contribution to the BSAC over many years.
-I am author of "The Expedition Manual" (BSAC, 2010) and a BSAC Council Member and Director.
+I am author of "The Expedition Manual" (BSAC, 2010).
+I have been a BSAC Director for 9 years (2011-2020) and was most recently Vice-Chair (2019-2020).

 In 2014, I was awarded “Best Teacher” in the Student Led Teaching Awards 2014 run by the University of Salford Student’s Union.